 The Florida Justice Institute is a nonprofit public interest law firm that conducts civil rights litigation and advocacy in the areas of prisoners’ rights, housing discrimination, disability discrimination, and other areas that impact the lives of Florida’s poor and disenfranchised.
-FJI is led by Executive Director Randall C. Berg, Jr., and is staffed by attorneys who handle major, systemic civil rights litigation throughout the state of Florida.
+We bring large-scale, systemic civil rights litigation throughout the state of Florida.
 We are funded primarily through grants (including from the Florida Bar Foundation, the state’s distributor of IOLTA money), attorneys’ fees, and private donations.

 FJI’s primary purpose is to conduct impact litigation on behalf of people incarcerated in Florida’s prisons and jails, to improve the conditions of those facilities and help give a voice to incarcerated persons and their families.
 Although we primarily concentrate on class actions and other impact cases, we do sometimes take individual cases in certain circumstances.
 These types of cases include wrongful death, deliberate indifference to serious medical need, unconstitutional conditions of confinement, excessive force, failure to protect, First Amendment (including free speech, censorship, and religious freedom), disability discrimination, and others.